robot-pesg/BotanicGarden/README.md

 Feb 18, 2023         &emsp; Paper submitted to IEEE Robotics and Automation Letters (RA-L)<br />

 ## Contact
 This dataset is provided for academic purposes.
-If you meet some technical problems, please open an issue or contact <Yuanzhi Liu: lyzrose@sjtu.edu.cn>.
+If you meet some technical problems, please open an issue or contact <Yuanzhi Liu: lyzrose@sjtu.edu.cn> and <Yufeng Xu: xuyufeng@sjtu.edu.cn>.